OpenBB-finance/OpenBB/website/content/cli/usage/overview/structure-and-navigation.md

 ---
 title: Structure and Navigation
 sidebar_position: 1
-description: Learn about the OpenBB Terminal, an interactive Command Line Interface application.
+description: Learn about the OpenBB Platform CLI, an interactive Command Line Interface application.
 Understand the structure and navigation of the terminal, functions or commands input via a keyboard, and the presentation of results in the form of interactive charts, tables, or text.
 Get introduced to terminal commands, terminal menus, OpenBB Hub's theme style, and the concept of absolute paths.
 keywords:
 - CLI application
+- OpenBB Platform CLI
 - terminal structure
 - Terminal navigation
 - Command Line Interface